 - Add to your list of awards, honors, paid and volunteer work, and extracurricular activities.

 - Prepare for and take the ACT and/or SAT tests.
 There are workshops, books and online practice tests to help you prepare.
-Check with the colleges you are interested in to see what tests they require.

 - Job-shadow someone for a day to learn more about a career that interests you.